 The following are examples of health-contingent wellness programs designed to provide an incentive based on achievement of a health factor:

-These types of wellness programs must meet the following five requirements in order to be nondiscriminatory for purposes of HIPAA:
+These types of wellness programs must meet the following five requirements to be nondiscriminatory for purposes of HIPAA:

 - The total reward that may be provided to an individual cannot exceed 20% of the total cost of employee-only coverage.
 Beginning in 2014, this will increase to 30% with an additional 20% available to reward compliance with tobacco use cessation programs (or a grand total of 50% for those programs).